-The IRS Taxpayer Assistance Center will review your personal identifying documents and return them to you immediately-it is not required to mail these personal documents with your tax return.
-IRS Taxpayer Assistance Centers are by appointment by calling (844) 545-5640.
+Schedule an appointment at a select IRS Taxpayer Assistance Center (TAC) where in-person document review is provided.
+The IRS Taxpayer Assistance Center will review your personal identifying documents and return them to you immediately.
+Please note that TACs can only assist with the W-7 form, they cannot help with filing your taxes.
+You can schedule an appointment by calling (844) 545-5640.